Undergraduate Minor in Real Estate

-- SHA Undergraduate Minor in Real Estate Coursework (docx)
+- Cornell Peter and Stephanie Nolan School of Hotel Administration Undergraduate Minor in Real Estate Coursework (docx)

-- Non-SHA Undergraduate Minor in Real Estate Coursework (docx)
+- Non-Cornell Nolan School Undergraduate Minor in Real Estate Coursework (docx)

 The Center for Real Estate and Finance, the Cornell Career Services office, the real estate faculty, and the Real Estate Club help students by providing industry networking, facilitating the search for summer internships and for permanent jobs.
 The minor sponsors events on a regular basis to help expose students to various segments of the real estate industry.
 These events include ARGUS training twice per year and a hotel valuation seminar once per year.
 Students selecting the real estate minor will have the opportunity to participate in annual Cornell-sponsored real estate events.

 All students will have the opportunity to participate in career-planning activities provided through Cornell’s career services offices.
-The School of Hotel Administration (SHA) organizes a Real Estate Career Day each fall that is open to all students in the real estate minor.
+The Nolan School organizes a Real Estate Career Day each fall that is open to all students in the real estate minor.
 All students are able to find jobs and internships specifically seeking Real Estate minors in Handshake, the online recruiting platform.
-Freshman and sophomore students in the minor are able to get assistance from their “home” career office; juniors and seniors from all Cornell colleges have limited access to a real estate specialist in the SHA Career Management Office.
+Freshman and sophomore students in the minor are able to get assistance from their “home” career office; juniors and seniors from all Cornell colleges have limited access to a real estate specialist in the Nolan School Career Management Office.